NLPExplorer: Exploring the Universe of NLP Papers: Introduction

-In this paper, we discuss the development of \shortname. \shortname~provides paper, author, venue and topic-specific temporal as well as aggregated statistics.
-For the first time, we also showcase, the usage of URLs over the years, popular top-level and sub-domains, survey papers, new authors, etc. The system also presents a visualization of the timeline for the first occurrences of sub-topics.
 Our main contributions are as follows: (i) We periodically download, preprocess, and index the ACL Anthology dataset consisting of more than 55 thousand full-text PDF articles. (ii) We invest extensive effort in automatic curation, structured information extraction, cleaning, indexing, and other related preprocessing steps. (iii) We classify papers into a first-of-its-kind detailed list of NLP topics and subtopics. (iv) The proposed system presents content as well as bibliographic statistics along with basic keyword-based search facilities. (v) We deploy the current system in Google Cloud with an API-based retrieval facility.